ossamalafhel/kriir/CODE_OF_CONDUCT.md

 ## Contact

 For questions about this Code of Conduct:
-- Email: conduct@kriir.com
+- Email: conduct@your-email.com
-- Security issues: security@kriir.com
+- Security issues: security@your-email.com
-- General inquiries: hello@kriir.com
+- General inquiries: hello@your-email.com

 ---

 This Code of Conduct is adapted from the Contributor Covenant, version 2.0.

-Built by **KRIIR.com** - Revolutionizing ransomware defense
+## Contributors

+This is an open-source project maintained by the community.
+For contributions, please see CONTRIBUTING.md.